appsmithorg/appsmith-docs/website/docs/reference/widgets/rich-text-editor.md

 The methods provided by the widget allow users to dynamically update and manipulate its properties, facilitating the creation of dynamic and interactive applications without the need for manual property modifications.

-These setter methods are asynchronous, and users have the option to either await them or use the `.then()` block to ensure appsmith reactivity is maintained for subsequent lines of code.
+These methods are asynchronous and return a [Promise](/core-concepts/writing-code/javascript-promises#using-promises-in-appsmith).
+You can use the `.then()` block to ensure execution and sequencing of subsequent lines of code in Appsmith.

-#### setVisibility `boolean`
+#### setVisibility (param: boolean): Promise

 <dd>